100 Notable alumni of

 -

-Paul Copan is a Christian theologian, analytic philosopher, apologist, and author.
+Paul Copan is an American Christian theologian, analytic philosopher, apologist, and author.
 He is currently a professor at the Palm Beach Atlantic University and holds the endowed Pledger Family Chair of Philosophy and Ethics.
-He has written and edited over 40 books in the area of philosophy of religion, apologetics, theology, and ethics in the Bible.
+He has written and edited over 45 books in the area of philosophy of religion, apologetics, theology, and ethics in the Bible.
 He has contributed a great number of articles to various professional journals and has written many essays for edited books.
 For six years he served as the president of the Evangelical Philosophical Society.

 -